TUW-GEO/eo-datascience/README.md

 pip install pre-commit
 pre-commit install
 ```

+The pre configured hooks check for: - trailing whitspaces - large
+files - private keys - and renders the README file

 The `git workflow` essentialy converts the quarto files in `chapters`
 into jupyter notebooks, generates a file for the table of contents and